smhmayboudi/k8s_api_gateway_proxy_mesh_test/.gitlab/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

-Please check if your PR fulfills the following requirements:
+Please check if your PR fulfils the following requirements:

-- [ ] The commit message follows our guidelines: https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit
+- [ ] The commit message follows our guidelines: https://gitlab.playpod.ir/alpha/project-template/-/blob/main/CONTRIBUTING.md#commit
-- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] Tests for the changes have been added / updated (for feat / fix / refactor)
-- [ ] Docs have been added / updated (for bug fixes / features)
+- [ ] Docs for the changes have been added / updated (for feat / fix / refactor)

 ## PR Type